zinon/covid_predictions/README.md

 In particular for he coronavirus pandemia, the bigger doubling time (measured in days) the better is in terms of a slowingdown spread.
 Small values indicate steeply increasing populations.

-We assume that the outbreak in Europe occured around 10-15 February 2020.
+Note: We assume that the outbreak in Europe occured around 10-15 February 2020.

-### Time window - Last 15 days (Today)
+### Time window - Last 15 days (10.04.2020)
 |    | Country   |   Doubling Time |   Doubling Time Error |
 |---:|:----------|----------------:|----------------------:|
 |  2 | Italy     |        15.0291  |              0.685628 |